slaclab/edm2pydm/docs/source/example-walk-through/start_with_qdesigner.rst

    * you can drag and drop these widgets.
 2. **Middle area** – the working area

-   * contains the window that will eventually become your screen
+   * contains the window that will eventually become your screen display.
 3. **Right side** – properties

    * you can change the properties of the widgets in this area.

 Qt Designer comes with default widgets, they do not support PVs!!
-See some examples of default widgets on the left picture below:
+See some examples of default widgets on the left picture below (your left):

 **PyDM** adds widgets that support access to PVs.
-See some examples of PyDM widgets on the right picture below – these widgets names start with ``*PyDM*...``
+See some examples of PyDM widgets on the right picture below (your right) – these widgets' names start with ``*PyDM*...``

 .. image:: /_static/example-walk-through/pydm/default_widgets_2.PNG